psrenergy/ncp-release-notes/docs/home.md

 * Added import/export data from/to CSV functionality to the DC Link Registry Data.
 * Power View module (visualization of transmission network and results) updated to the version 1.18.
 * New output results file:
-  * Circuit flow sum constraint.
+  * Circuit flow sum constraint

 ## Corrections